awsdocs/aws-marketplace-user-guide-for-sellers/doc_source/data-feed-billing-event.md

 This section shows examples of the billing event data period at the time of invoicing and one month later\.
 Note the following for all tables in this section:
 + In data feeds, `billing_event_id` values are 40\-character alphanumeric strings\.
 They're shown here as two\-character strings for readability\.
-+ Not all columns from the billing event data feed are shown\.
++ In the data feed, this information is presented in a single table\.
+For readability, the data is shown in multiple tables here, and all columns aren't shown\.

 For the examples in this section, assume the following:
 + Arnav is the buyer\.